noyainrain/meetling/doc/webapi.rst

 To make an API request authenticated as some user, include a cookie named ``auth_secret`` with the :ref:`User` 's *auth_secret*.

-For any endpoint an :ref:`PermissionError` is returned if the current user is not allowed to perform the action.
+If user authentication with the given secret fails, an :ref:`AuthenticationError` is returned.
+For any endpoint, a :ref:`PermissionError` is returned if the current user is not allowed to perform the action.

 .. _Meetling: